Sony Ericsson W880i

 The Sony Ericsson W880i is a mobile phone that was announced on 6 February 2007 and released in spring 2007.
 Part of Sony Ericsson's Walkman series, the phone has been popular due to its tiny dimensions and low weight.
-At only 9.4 mm thick, the W880 was one of the few phones on the market that were thinner than 1 cm (10 mm), the other notable example being the Nokia 5310 XpressMusic from later that year.
+At only 9.4 mm thick, the W880 was one of the few phones on the market that were thinner than 1 cm (10 mm), the other notable example being the Nokia 5310 from later that year.

 The W880i is available in three different colour schemes; "Flame Black", "Steel Silver" and "Pitch Black".
 There is a fourth color scheme, "Gold", which is exclusively available to Vodafone.
 There is also a non-3G version of the phone; the Sony Ericsson W888c.

 Features

 The W880 features a 2.0-megapixel camera (without autofocus and flash) and a secondary VGA camera located on the front which can be used for 3G video conferencing.
 The phone also comes with Walkman Player v2.0, which gives a faster interface with very few differences from the previous version.
 The phone comes with 16 MB of memory and a 1 GB M2, but can be expanded up to 2 GB via the Memory Stick Micro slot.
 Other features include photo/video editing, picture blogging, web gallery uploading, QCIF video recording, and 3G data transferring capabilities of up to 384 kbit/s.
 This model shares all of the features the W850i has except the form factor and the lack of radio and camera light.
 The phone's CPU is an ARM 9 processor clocked at 206 MHz.